jpjanet/academic-v2/content/talk/ACI-WEB-21/index.md

 +++
-title = "(upcoming, redux) Machine Learning in Chemistry: Now and in the Future" location = "Virtual" event = "ACS Publications Webinar" draft = false
+title = "Machine Learning in Chemistry: Now and in the Future" location = "Virtual" event = "ACS Publications Webinar" draft = false